ZRich97/Roomie/README.md

 # Notes for Final Submission

 **Logging In**
 * Upon install, you will be presented with a Google login button.
-To log into my pre-made household, you may use the testing credentials below:

-Email: zacktest97@gmail.com

-Password: algorithm

 * Once logged in, you should be presented with this screen immediately.
 <p align="center">